mattlqx/cookbook-letsencryptaws/README.md

 - `route53:ListHostedZonesByName`
 - `route53:GetChange`

 The credentials will also require write access to the S3 bucket and path that you choose to sync to.
+The authenticator and cleanup scripts do not use the credential information from the data bag, so it is left up to the user to place the `.aws/credentials` file in the proper location, if not using an instance profile.

 If you desire persistent storage on an EBS volume, use the `['letsencryptaws']['ebs_device']` to specify the path to the device.
 This will device will have an ext4 filesystem created on it if one does not already exist and be mounted at `['letsencryptaws']['config_dir']`.
 This is where certbot will store its configs and certificates.
 All operations take place locally at this path and at the end of the recipe gets synced to S3.

+Certbot operations use the `--expand` and `--cert-name` arguments to keep the certificates up-to-date with the requested names.
+This means the certificate will be renewed appropriately as nodes desire for the certificate name changes.

 ### letsencryptaws::import_keystore